-On-the-ground research and observations by WP NRB, NYS DEC, NYS Extension Offices, US Forest Service, and visiting universities have identified a deer population above the tolerable threshold for multiple objectives.
+On-the-ground research and observations by WP NRS, NYS DEC, NYS Extension Offices, US Forest Service, and visiting universities have identified a deer population above the tolerable threshold for multiple objectives.
 Supporting evidence includes published, peer-reviewed, and statistically valid studies conducted at WP over a number of years.

 The 2021-2030 Deer Management Report by NYS DEC set a population reduction goal for our Wildlife Management Unit, WMU 3P.
 This initiative is in alignment with these local elements and recommendations from the larger body of research on deer management.
 This initiative is a necessary step in achieving improvements in forest ecology, forest renewal, and quality deer management (QDM).

-Findings from relevant research - some done right here at West Point - have shown that high deer densities degrade forest ecosystems (Gorchov, Blossey, Averill et al., 2021) (Dávalos, et al. 2015) and prevent successful forest regeneration (Blossey et al., 2019).
-These impacts reduce the resiliency of the military training land and increase invasive species establishment (Gorchov et al., 2021) (Dávalos, Simpson, Nuzzo et al., 2015) (Dávalos et al., 2015).
-High deer densities increase exposure of military personnel and hunters to Lyme disease and other tickborne illnesses (Kilpatrick, LaBonte, & Stafford, 2014).
+Findings from relevant research - some done right here at West Point - have shown high deer densities degrade forest ecosystems (Gorchov, Blossey, Averill et al., 2021) (Dávalos, et al. 2015) and prevent successful forest regeneration (Blossey et al., 2019).
+These impacts reduce military training land resiliency and increase invasive species establishment (Gorchov et al., 2021) (Dávalos, Simpson, Nuzzo et al., 2015) (Dávalos et al., 2015).

+High deer densities increase exposure of people to Lyme disease and other tick-borne illnesses (Kilpatrick, LaBonte, & Stafford, 2014).
 In relation to QDM, increasing forage base for deer in combination with a higher doe take will increase average weight for residual deer and improve antler quality of residual bucks (Royo, Kramer, Miller, Nibbelink, & Stout, 2017) (Stout, Royo, deCalesta, McAleese, & Finley, 2013) (Tilghman 1989).

-Together we can improve deer herd quality, improve forest ecosystem health, and improve your hunting experience!
-For these reasons, WP NRB asks your participation in this initiative.
-See page 3 of this notice for instructions and a sample sign-out form and page 4 for a DMAP map.
+WP NRB asks your participation in this initiative.
+See page 3 of this notice for instructions and a sample sign-out form.
+Past versions of this notice contained a map showing DMAP applicable hunting areas however with expansion of DMAP across the installation, a separate DMAP map is no longer necessary.